Debug traffic flows with cloud endpoints and custom responses

-Our Traffic Policy module is designed to be flexible and expressive.
+Our Traffic Policy engine is designed to be flexible and expressive.
 We have 100+ variables for writing expressions or interpolation, with more to come.
 More than a dozen ways to take action on traffic… with more to come.

 That flexibility and expressiveness helps you do simple, complex, and creative things, like controlling traffic or configuring complex routing topologies in just a few lines of YAML or JSON, but it also creates a sharp learning curve for writing your first few Traffic Policy rules.